 The National Cultural Institutions reported considerable downturns in some key performance areas in 2021–22.
 Despite this, the year also produced some record results—highlighting the resilience and dedication of the National Cultural Institutions in sharing our stories.

 The findings highlight the importance of the National Cultural Institutions in Australia's cultural landscape and the growing trend towards online access and digitisation.
 In 2021–22, Australian and overseas audiences benefitted from increased opportunity to digitally access our nation's stories and collections.

-This is the ninth year this data has been captured, building a comprehensive picture of trends in visits, audience reach and educational programs over time.
+We work collaboratively with the National Cultural Institutions to better understand trends in their activities.
+This is the tenth year this data has been captured, building a comprehensive picture of trends in visits, audience reach and educational programs over time.